codlark/cls-docs/docs/Syntax.md

         scale: 50%; keep-ratio: yes
         source: img.png}

 Some properties are 'composite properties' and some are 'single properties'.
 Single properties only take a single value and the entirety of text between the colon and the terminus becomes the value.
 Composite properties take multiple values.
-The text between the colon and the terminus is divided by commas into separate pieces of text when the property is seen by the parser when the layout is first loaded.
+The text between the colon and the terminus is divided by commas into separate pieces of text when the property is parsed when the layout is first loaded.
 Attempting to use a single brik to fill multiple values will result in errors.

 Properties do not need to be indented within a section, this is merely a convention to make layouts easier to read.